 Other hosting options

-For my clients that insist on taking on the server-side of their website, I like to recommend Flywheel.
-Flywheel makes spinning up new WordPress sites simple and includes easy options to add SSL certificates and switch on incredibly powerful caching tools.
+For my clients that insist on taking on the server-side of their website, I like to recommend Flywheel or WPEngine.
+Flywheel and WPEngine make spinning up new WordPress sites simple and include easy options to add SSL certificates and switch on incredibly powerful caching tools.

 For people with a bit more technical experience, Cloudways can be a really good option, it allows you to spin up highly scalable virtual instances for your websites.
 It uses services from AWS and Digital Ocean but pulls them into a simple unified dashboard with some great preset server instances.